How to Use Yes/No branch Steps in Flodesk Workflows

 Before you start

-• If you’re branching based on email opens or clicks, your workflow must contain an email step before the Yes/No branch.
+• If you’re branching based on email opens or clicks, you must add an Email step before the Yes/No branch.

 • If you edit an old “Condition” step, it will automatically convert to a Yes/No branch once modified.